rakeshkorlepara/covid_data_analysis/Readme.txt

 1. Make sure all the requirements.txt are installed --> pip install -r requirements.txt
 2. Run the python program with python3.6 --> python covid_data.py
+3. Make sure to add the following command to crontab -e "0 15 *   *   *     python yourpath/covid_data.py"

 Assumptions: